psherman42/riscv-easy-as-pi/README.md

 ### ***Assembler, Compiler, Linker***

+Before fetching and building a fresh copy of the tool chain, it's prudent to clear out old existing files.
+You may want to save any locally made changes before issuing the `rm` commands.

+The toolchain builds smoothly when the working directory is *not* at the same place as the source files.
+For this reason, do the configuration and make steps *one level below*, in a separate folder.

 **DO NOT** use the *many thread* `-j` option of `make`, it is too hard on the SD flash memory card.
 ```
 sudo rm –fr /opt/riscv32
 sudo rm –fr ./riscv-gnu-toolchain

 git clone https://github.com/riscv/riscv-gnu-toolchain
 cd riscv-gnu-toolchain
 mkdir x-rv32imac-ilp32